 - Put as much weight on your legs as possible.
-This will give your upper-body rest and allow you to engage all your muscles, not just your arms.
+This will give your upper body rest and allow you to engage all your muscles, not just your arms.

 - Don’t hold too tightly.
 New climbers often hold to the rocks out of fear of falling.
 This puts extra stress on the hands.
-Holding with just enough grip too keep you safe is a difficult technique to learn and master.
+Holding with just enough grip to keep you safe is a difficult technique to learn and master.

 - Balance is key.
 Each move is a balancing act as three points hold you in place as one of your hands or feet moves to the next position.
 Correct balance helps you do this with minimal effort.

 Mental Focus: Rock climbing is like a set of problems to solve.
-Each step along the way has a variety of number of “moves” that can be made.
+Each step along the way has a variety of a number of “moves” that can be made.
 Each time you make a new hand or foothold, you have to consider how that is going to impact your next move and so on.
-Each hold also has to be calculated to determine the right number of finger and the correct angle of the grab to give you the pull to move up.
+Each hold also has to be calculated to determine the right number of fingers and the correct angle of the grab to give you the pull to move up.

-This is way even climbing indoors on the same wall can be fun even after multiple times.
+This is why even climbing indoors on the same wall can be fun even after multiple times.
 Each time can be a new path to the top.
 The number of possibilities is endless, but not all of them will successfully lead to the top.

 Climbing Boosts Your Confidence